tonievictor/dotenv/README.md

 ## Description:

-**Go Dotenv** is a lightweight Go package designed to simplify the configuration of your Go applications by loading environment variables from a .env file (or any file of your choice).
+**Go Dotenv** is a lightweight Go package designed to simplify the configuration of your Go applications by loading environment variables from a `.env` file (or any file of your choice).
 It provides a flexible structure, allowing you to customize the configuration process based on your application's needs.

+**Note:** The default `env` file is a ".env" file at the root of the project and the default `logger` writes to `os.std.Out`

 ## Features:
 - **Simple Configuration:** Easily load environment variables from a specified .env file or use default values.